teociaps/SwaggerUI.Themes/src/NSwag.AspNetCore.Themes/README.md

 ## Getting Started

-Customize the NSwag API documentation UI by using **NSwag.AspNetCore.Themes** in your ASP.NET Core project:
+Customize your NSwag API documentation UI by using **NSwag.AspNetCore.Themes** in ASP.NET Core:

 1. Install the package using .NET CLI or NuGet Package Manager: